scshahucsd/BENG183_Final_Paper/Sparsh_Shah_Final_Paper_BENG183.md

 ![Shear](/Shear.png)

 To seperate out the DNA into chunks we can sequence, we sonicate the DNA.
 As the Figure shows, this shears the DNA into manageable, sequenceable chunks.
-However, this keeps the protein attached to the DNA fragment it interacts with.
-Now, we need to find a way to isolate the DNA fragment the proteins are attached to, take off the proteins of the fragment, and sequence the fragment.
+Also, this keeps the protein attached to the DNA fragment it interacts with.
+Now, we need to find a way to isolate the DNA fragments the proteins are attached to, take off the proteins of the fragments, and sequence the fragments.

 ### Add Antibody

 ![Antibody](/Complex.PNG)

-We then add am antibody with a magnetic bead similar to the one in the Figure.
+We then add an antibody with a magnetic bead similar to the one in the Figure.
 This antibody is specific to the protein.
 So, we can choose certain proteins to study such as those for certain types of transcription factors.
 We can now get specific with the type of protein we wish to study.

 ### Immunoprecipitate